Port Adelaide Football Club: Alberton Oval (1880–present)

 Alberton Oval has been Port Adelaide's home ground in the SANFL since 1880, excluding 1975 and 1976.
 Following the end of its operations at Glanville Hall, Port Adelaide was forced to find a new ground to operate from.
 It was decided that the club would use Alberton Oval for the 1880 season.
 On 15 May 1880, Port Adelaide played its first match at Alberton Oval.
 The following year, the decision was made by the club to start leasing the oval from the Port Adelaide Council for the sum of 10 shillings a year.
-The oval is also used for training purposes for both AFL and SANFL operations, aside from 1997 through 2001 when SANFL training temporarily moved to Ethelton.
+The oval is also used for training purposes for both AFL and SANFL operations, excluding a period between 1997 and 2001 when SANFL training temporarily moved to Ethelton.

-In 1975 and 1976, Port Adelaide was temporarily locked out of the ground following a dispute between the Port Adelaide Council, the SANFL and the Club over seating arrangements at the ground.
-The club usually split its seating revenue 50/50 with the SANFL during this time period, an arrangement the SANFL held with each club.
-However, the Port Adelaide Council wanted to take 50% of all game day revenue, leaving the remaining half to the two to split between themselves.
+In 1975 and 1976, Port Adelaide was temporarily locked out of the ground following a dispute between the Port Adelaide Council, the SANFL and the club over seating arrangements at the ground.
+During this time period, the SANFL and clubs split seat allocation 50/50 at all suburban grounds.
+However, the Port Adelaide Council demanded control of half of Alberton's seats on game day, leaving the remaining half to be split between the SANFL and the club.
 In 1975, the SANFL refused to accept the offer for the ground provided by the council, resulting in the temporary suspension of Port Adelaide's lease on the ground.
 This prevented Port Adelaide from playing any games at the venue and, the following year, training at the venue.
 With the 1977 season pending, the issues between the council and the club were resolved and the club was permitted to return that year.

-The ground possesses two notable grandstands named after individuals important to the club.
-The Fos Williams Family Stand is the oldest remaining structure at Alberton Oval, first constructed in 1903.
+The ground possesses two grandstands named after individuals important to the club.
+The Fos Williams Family Stand is the oldest remaining grandstand at Alberton Oval, first constructed in 1903.
 The other grandstand, the Robert B. Quinn MM Grandstand, was first opened in 1972.
 The ground also has the bordering Allan Scott Power Headquarters for the administration of Port Adelaide, which opened in 1999 and is named after the club's initial major sponsor.